Agence-DnD/dpd-france-orocommerce-bundle/doc/documentation.md

 ![DPD Integration Configuration 1](images/dpd-integration-configuration-1.png)
 ![DPD Integration Configuration 2](images/dpd-integration-configuration-2.png)

-#### Create shipping rules
+#### Create the shipping rules associated to DPD Shipping method

 In the admin section, go to `System > Shipping rules > Create shipping rule`.

-Select the proper currency / website combination for your store, set a base price for the services and an eventual extra fee per service in additional options section.
+Select the proper currency / website combination for your store, set a base price for the services and an eventual extra fee per service in the additional options section.

-In order to use the quantity limitation at product level, you can set the following rule expression:
+In order to use the quantity limitation for DPD shipping at product level, you have to set the following rule expression:
 ```
 lineItems.all(
     (lineItem.product.maxQtyForDpdFr < 0)